HannaHojaiji/EE-209AS/index.md

 - The phone verfifies whether  the received typed pin is the same as the one that generated earlier.
 - Once the verification is successful and the two pins turn out to be the same, app branches to the next activity where data collection takes place

-This cyclic authentication through all devices ensures that the same person is using the sensor arrays from the three paired devices.
-In other words, the user will know if he or she wear the correct wearable(s) when using the SamebodyAuth app on his or phone for sensor data collection.
+This cyclic authentication ensures that the same person is using the sensor arrays from the three paired devices.
+In other words, the user will know if he or she wear the correct wearable(s) before using the SamebodyAuth app on his or her phone ot collect sensor data.

 <p align="center">
 	<img src="https://hannahojaiji.github.io/HannaHojaiji209.github.io/Media/Initial-User-Authentication.png" height="640"/>
 	<br/>
-	<strong>The three-device sensor network and the SameBodyAuth app</strong>
+	<strong>Components of the SameBodyAuth app's cyclic authentication activity</strong>
 </p>

 ### Periodic Same-body Verification
-After the suser successfully authenticated the three paired devices, the SameBodyAuth app then starts its periodic verifying module.
+After the user successfully authenticated the three paired devices, the SameBodyAuth app then starts its periodic verifying module.
 The system will perform the following steps to tell whether any of the paired wearables on the user's body is lost or stolen:

 - The phone collect contextual modalities (accelerations, angular velocities, and heart rate) in time series from the two wearables
 - The app extracts signatures/features (e.g. peak values) from these modalities for same-body verification